oracle/soda-for-java/doc/Getting-started-example.md

 # Getting started with SODA for Java

-To get started, you must have a live Oracle database 12.2.0.1 instance (available from [this page](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)).
+To get started, you must have an Oracle database 12.2.0.1 or above instance (available from [this page](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)).

 SODA is also supported on 12.1.0.2 release, available from the same page.
 On 12.1.0.2, patch 20885778 is required to use SODA.
 Obtain the patch from My Oracle Support (https://support.oracle.com).
 Select tab Patches & Updates.
 Search for patch number 20885778 or access it directly at this URL: https://support.oracle.com/rs?type=patch&id=20885778.
 Make sure you follow all the installation steps specified in the README.txt file included with the patch, including the post-installation step.